James Gwyn: Colonel, 118th Pennsylvania Regiment

-It was recorded in this time the regiment suffered heavy losses and according to Frank H. Taylor, "Grant was remoselessly wearing out the besieged enemy.
+It was recorded in this time the regiment suffered heavy losses and according to Frank H. Taylor, "Grant was remorselessly wearing out the besieged enemy.
 Regiments were used unsparingly, and the "118th" was accorded its full share of the work."
 In particular, on the morning September 30, 1864 in the Battle of Pegram's Farm, and later the Battle of Peebles's Farm, to capture Fort McRae, 118th along with 16th Michigan were in direct line of four artillery guns from a church and fired upon with "special severity".
 At a two road junction in the afternoon, near Fort McRae, Gwyn's leg was severely wounded when his horse fell upon him, though, did not permanently cripple him or lead to amputation.
 Captain Wilson, the 118th second-in-command assumed command and pressed on with Ayres offensive that eventually led to a Union victory late in that evening.

 Brevet Brigadier general, Third Brigade and 118th Pennsylvania Regiment

 Gwyn's service during the Siege of Petersburg was noted by the commanding officer of the First Division, V Corps, General Charles Griffin as examples of Gwyn's "gallantry", "bravery" and "valor".
 Charles Griffin informed the Department of War that Gwyn should receive the rank of brigadier general, and if that was not possible then he should be brevetted the rank.
-The Federal Government approved of the idea and issued Special Order 347 on October 14, 1864 in which James Gwyn was awarded the grade of brevet brigadier general of volunteers, to rank from September 30, 1864, by President Abraham Lincoln.
-Gwyn was formally nominated by President Lincoln on December 12, 1864 and his appointment was confirmed by the U.S. Senate on February 14, 1865.
+The Federal Government approved of the idea and issued Special Order 347 on October 14, 1864, in which James Gwyn was awarded the grade of brevet brigadier general of volunteers, to rank from September 30, 1864, by President Abraham Lincoln.
+Gwyn was formally nominated by President Lincoln on December 12, 1864, and his appointment was confirmed by the U.S. Senate on February 14, 1865.
 The First Division received word of Gwyn's promotion on October 14, and passed down to Gywn on the 17th.
 In a letter, Griffin wrote that Gwyn's promotion was "evidence that the gallantry of our little command has been appreciated".

 Gwyn continued his military duties with service around the James River near City Point, Virginia.
 Feeling ill, he returned to Philadelphia on October 31, 1864.
 He was diagnosed with malaria fever and prescribed a seven-day break to rest and recover.
 His leave was approved on November 4, and he was permitted to recover for a week, resuming duty of November 7, 1864.
 At his return, Gwyn, by Special Orders No. 301 was assigned to the First Division, First Brigade under Brigadier General Griffin by Major General Fred T. Locke.
 On November 19, 1864, he was transferred from the First Division to the Second Division, which was under the command of General Romeyn Ayres.